Wednesday, 23 February 2022

 Sage Sankara: ~ 'Like a servant who carries a lamp in front of you to find your way, and you have found it, so becomes the Veda to that person.
 What is the Veda? ~ utterances of those who have known the Truth.
 Here is one who has known the Truth; why should he or she depend upon the Veda further?
 Actual realization takes you beyond books.
 At a certain stage, books become a botheration.

-To realize the ultimate truth or Brahman no scriptures are needed.
+To realize the ultimate truth or Brahman, no scriptures are needed.
 I am highlighting only the rational views of the sages of truth.

 That is why Sage Sankara says: - VC-162- “There is no liberation for a person of mere book-knowledge, howsoever well-read in the philosophy of Vedanta, so long as one does not give up the false identification with the body, sense-organs, etc., which are unreal.

-Without bondage to the Guru and the scriptures by blindly believing them but think for yourself.
-No blind belief can save you, work out your own salvation.
+Without bondage to the Guru and the scriptures by blindly believing them, but think for yourself.
+No blind belief can save you; work out your own salvation.

-Realize the ‘Self is not you but the ‘Self’ is the Soul.
-The Soul is the ultimate truth or Brahman or God in truth.
-First, realize the ‘Self’ is not you but the ‘Self’ is the Soul, which is present in the form of consciousness.
+Realize the Self is not you, but the Self is the invisible Soul.
+The invisible Soul is the ultimate truth, or Brahman or God in truth.

 The seeker has to:~